(NOTE: We're resharing this 2019 story to mark the passing of Queen Elizabeth II Thursday in Scotland.)

 The group – headquarted at Milwaukee Public Library, which I featured in this story a few years back – is very active in terms of collecting and archiving documents and photos and objects and also hosts numerous events each year.

 The newsletter is an easy way to find cool old photos in your inbox every week (sometimes more).
 And, because these folks are history buffs like the rest of us, there's always a story behind the photos and the WMHS folks share that story.
 This one was written by John Buellesbach of MKE Marine Reports (firstname.lastname@example.org).

-Sixty years ago this week – on July 7, 1959 – Her Majesty’s Yacht Britannia, escorted by six destroyers, sailed past Milwaukee.
+On July 7, 1959, Her Majesty’s Yacht Britannia, escorted by six destroyers, sailed past Milwaukee.
 On board were Queen Elizabeth II and her husband, Prince Philip, Duke of Edinburgh.
 Neither made an appearance during the approximately half-hour Britannia was within site of the city.
 The royal armada was making its way from Chicago to Sault Ste.
 Marie.